Skip to main content.

 If you’re traveling outside of the service area, all SummaCare Medicare Advantage plans offer coverage anywhere in the country for emergency, urgent care and ambulance services and up to $25,000 per year for emergency services outside the continental United States.
 If you enroll in a SummaCare Medicare Sapphire (HMO-POS) plan or SummaCare Medicare Emerald (HMO-POS) plan, you can receive care from any Medicare-approved provider even if they are not in the SCMedicare network.
 Please note that your out-of-pocket costs may be higher if you select providers outside of our network.

-If you have to fill a prescription while outside of SummaCare’s service area, we will cover your prescriptions at in-network pharmacies under the applicable co-payment amount while you travel.
+If you have to fill a prescription while outside of SummaCare’s service area, we will cover your prescriptions at in-network pharmacies under the applicable co-payment amount, after the deductible, while you travel.
 Our pharmacy network includes most national chains.
 If traveling, your out-of-pocket costs may be higher if you fill a prescription at an out-of-network pharmacy.
 To search for a pharmacy, use the Find Your Pharmacy tool.
 All SummaCare Medicare Advantage plans include Visitor/Travel Coverage.
-Please refer to the Summary of Benefits documents for more information.
+Please refer to the Evidence of Coverage documents for more information.

-SummaCare partners with MedImpact Direct, allowing your routine prescription drugs to be delivered to your home.
+SummaCare partners with Birdi, allowing your routine prescription drugs to be delivered to your home.
 This program is designed to ensure satisfaction and provide the convenience of home delivery.

 How do I obtain information about practitioners who participate in the SummaCare network?